-- Cremini (or Crimini) – They are in between a button mushroom and a portobello, and for that reason, may also be called baby bellas.
+- Cremini (or Crimini) – They are between a button mushroom and a portobello, which may also be called baby Bellas.
 They’re brown with a firm, meaty texture and earthy flavor.

 - Portobello – This is a cremini mushroom that’s fully matured.
 They are brown in color, with a meaty texture and large shape, making them perfect for stuffing or using as a bun for vegan burgers.

-- Chanterelle – These are a beautiful golden yellow.
+- Chanterelle – These are beautiful golden yellow.
 They taste earthy and nutty but milder than cremini mushrooms.
-They are a little more expensive but definitely worth the splurge.
+They are a little more expensive but worth the splurge.

 - Oyster – They can vary in color from light grey or beige to dark brown and have a cap that resembles a fan or an oyster.
 They have a mild flavor and work well in veggie stir-fries.

-- Shiitake – They have a brown cap that resembles an umbrella and a meaty texture.
-These mushrooms are also great in stir-fries and pastas.
-Their stems are tough so I recommend removing them before cooking and eating.
+- Shiitake has a brown cap resembling an umbrella and a meaty texture.
+These mushrooms are also great in stir-fries and pasta.
+Their stems are tough, so I recommend removing them before cooking and eating.

 How to store fresh mushrooms

 They are best stored in a paper bag on a shelf in the refrigerator.
-Keep them out of the crisper drawer as there may be too much moisture in there.
+Keep them out of the crisper drawer, as there may be too much moisture.

 How to clean mushrooms